PARTXXK/Experimental_2/README.md

 # Experiments - 2

 ### This is the second part of my Experimental series.
 These projects have a bit serious javascript coding rather than colourful stuff, including use of APIs.
-But, there still might be some fun stuff. :wink:
+But, there still might be some fun stuff. :wink

-#### Links for all projects are below:
+#### Links for all projects are below

 #1: <a href="https://p4rt33k.github.io/Experimental_2/PixelArtGenerator/index.html">Pixel Art Generator</a>